 Separation anxiety is real.
 And I am not referring to my dog’s angst, but of my own about leaving her behind.
 It’s that feeling of guilt as you look into those sad, liquid dark eyes.
 And if I pack my hiking shoes in front of her, and she starts wagging her tail, my guilt is unbearable.

 I want to save you from all of that, so I am happy to report that Lake Placid, our beautiful, water-side village ringed by Adirondack mountains, is not just dog tolerant, but downright canine hospitable.
 It is common to see dogs in hotel lobbies, on outdoor restaurant decks, frolicking on hiking trails, and swimming in our lakes.
-In Lake Placid, not only does every dog have its day, every dog has its weekend getaway, too.
+Thanks to the number of pet friendly hotels in Lake Placid, not only does every dog have its day, every dog has its weekend getaway, too.

 Let sleeping dogs lie